Research

 Space-time mesh adaptation

 The INRIA teams GammaO (Saclay) and Ecuador (Sophia-Antipolis) have continued to study the application of anisotropic mesh adaptation to unsteady flow simulation.
-The baseline approach is the Global Fixed Point algorithm combined with a timestep relying on Courant-type stability condition for explicit time-advancing.
+The baseline approach is the Global Transient Fixed Point algorithm combined with a timestep relying on Courant-type stability condition for explicit time-advancing.
 This remains the best approach for many transient flows.
-For many unsteady turbulent flows at high Reynolds number, this is however inefficient, since very small cells in the boundary layer impose a very small explicit time step.
+For many unsteady turbulent flows at high Reynolds number, this is however inefficient since very small cells in the boundary layer impose a very small explicit time step.
 Implicit timestepping is compulsory.
 Indeed, the time steps which can be used are notably larger than those permitted with an explicit time advancing.
 Large time steps bring a higher CPU efficiency, but the time approximation accuracy becomes an issue.
 Too large time steps degrade the prediction, too small time steps increases the computational cost.
-The new development focuses on obtaining directly the space-time discretization that minimizes the global error, under the constraint of a prescribed space-time discretization complexity.
-Application to vortex shedding flows (see figure 2) illustrate the interest of this novel method (cf. 18, 14, and B. Sauvage, F. Alauzet, A. Dervieux, “A space and time fixed point mesh adaptation method”, in preparation).
+We developed a novel space and time adaptation method for the implicit time advancing used in turbulence computations.
+The new method has been extended to a new Global Transient Fixed Point mesh adaptation algorithm addressing turbulent flows with several meshes applied to the time interval.
+This work has been published in 12.

 Mesh adaptation for LES

 With statistical turbulence models, only a part of turbulent industrial flows can be predicted at an affordable cost.
-The rest may involve large detached regions which cannot be accurately described by statistical modelling, or vortices producing noise that the engineer wants to predict accurately.
+The rest may involve large detached flow regions, which cannot be accurately described by statistical modeling, or vortices producing noise, that the engineer wants to predict accurately.
 The Large Eddy Simulation (LES) is a model which predicts a part of the vortices of industrial interest.
 LES relies on filtering too small vortices and on modeling their effect on the larger ones.
 But this approach is one or two orders of magnitude more computer intensive than statistical modeling and therefore cannot be routinely used by engineers.
-Germano proposed an analysis using two different filters in order to measure the efficiency of a family of LES models.
+Germano proposed an analysis using two different filters in order to measure the efficicency of a family of LES models.
 Recently, Toosi and Larsson demonstrated that the Germano analysis in fact deals with the source term of LES modeling error.
-We introduce this error term in our mesh adaptation process for RANS flow in order to obtain an approach for adapting the mesh to hybrid RANS/LES flow calculations.
-Applications to vortex shedding flows are being performed (cf. B. Sauvage, B. Koobus, F. Alauzet, A. Dervieux, “A metric-based mesh adaptation for hybrid RANS/LES flow calculations”, in preparation).
+We propose a novel adaptation method based on the Germano dynamic-LES analysis, taking into account the LES model error.
+This method was validated on a set of test cases and exhibits a better efficiency.
+An article is being prepared (“A metric-based mesh adaptation for hybrid RANS/LES flow calculations” by B. Sauvage, B. Koobus, F. Alauzet, A. Dervieux).

 Comments are closed.